-D. Employment of Immediate Family

-- 1. Sedgwick County will prohibit the hiring of spouses and/or immediate family members within the same department, but not within the County structure. - a.
-Immediate family and family of the employee's spouse shall be considered husband, wife, son, step-son, son-in-law, daughter, step-daughter, daughter-in-law, brother, step-brother, brother-in-law, sister, step-sister, sister-in-law, mother, step-mother, mother-in-law, father, step-father, father-in-law, grandchildren, grandparents and grandparents-in-law. - (1.)
-In-laws who are currently employed will be grand fathered into the system and can continue to work in the same department. - (a.)
-If an employee affected under this Policy terminates, the employee cannot be rehired into the same department as long as their in-laws are employed there. - 2.
-Employees working in the same department who subsequently get married may continue to work in the same department only so long as an employee does not supervise or receive supervision from, have assignment with or work in close proximity to, a member of his/her immediate family.

-- a.
-In cases where accommodations cannot be made for employees who are married and working in the same department, the employee affected will have one hundred twenty (120) days to seek employment in another County department.
-If in the one hundred twenty (120) days a transfer cannot be effected, one of the employees must resign or be terminated. - b.
-The Division Director, Department Head or Elected Official must determine, based on seniority, job performance and the importance of the job to the department, which of the employees will be required to resign or be terminated.
+- D. Employment of Immediate Family - 1.
+Sedgwick County will prohibit the hiring of spouses and/or immediate family members within the same division, but not within the County structure. - a.
+Immediate family and family of the employee's spouse shall be considered husband, wife, son, step-son, son-in-law, daughter, stepdaughter, daughter-in-law, brother, step-brother, brother-in-law, sister, step-sister, sister-in-law, mother, step-mother, mother-in-law, father, step-father, father-in-law, grandchildren, grandparents and grandparents-in-law. - (1.)
+In-laws who are currently employed will be grand fathered into the system and can continue to work in the same division. - (a.)
+If an employee affected under this Policy terminates, the employee cannot be rehired into the same division as long as their in-laws are employed there. - 2.
+Employees working in the same division who subsequently get married may continue to work in the same division only so long as an employee does not supervise or receive supervision from, have assignment with or work in close proximity to, a member of his/her immediate family. - a.
+In cases where accommodations cannot be made for employees who are married and working in the same division, the employee affected will have one hundred twenty (120) days to seek employment in another County division.
+If in the one hundred twenty (120) days a transfer cannot be effected, one of the employees must resign or be terminated.